sddevelopment-be/penguin-pragmatic-patterns/content/about.md

 you, try it out and see what results you achieve with it.
 If it does not work out as expected, figure out why it did not work.
 If you are feeling particularly charitable, share your newfound knowledge with your friends, coworkers, or the general public.

-{{<quote text=`
-Heeded my words not, did you?
-Pass on what you have learned.
-Strength.
-Mastery.
-But weakness, folly, failure also.
-Yes,failure most of all.
-The greatest teacher, failure is.
-Luke, we are what they grow beyond.
-That is the true burden of all masters.` author="Yoda, Jedi grandmaster" >}}

 ## Intended Audience

 This knowledge base is designed to share information and useful practices with technical professionals, particularly those who are new to the